aajshaw/relay-control/README.md

 # relay-control
- Simple turn a RPi GPIO pin to high or low
+ Simple python script to turn a RPi GPIO pin to high or low